mckinsey/vizro/vizro-ai/docs/pages/tutorials/explore-vizro-ai.md

         df = px.data.gapminder()

         vizro_ai = VizroAI()
-        vizro_ai.plot(df, "The chart should be an animated stacked bar chart with popoluation on the y axis and continent on the x axis with all respective countries, allowing you to observe changes in the population over consecutive years.")
+        vizro_ai.plot(df, "The chart should be an animated stacked bar chart with population on the y axis and continent on the x axis with all respective countries, allowing you to observe changes in the population over consecutive years.")
         ```
     === "Result"
         [![AnimatedChart1]][AnimatedChart1]